github/docs/content/code-security/security-overview/viewing-security-insights-for-your-organization.md

 Green bars represent the number of new alerts created during the segmented time period.
 Purple bars represent the number of alerts that were closed during the segmented time period.
 The blue dotted line represents the net alert activity, which is the difference between new and closed alerts.

+{% ifversion security-overview-additional-tools %}

+### Impact analysis table

+{% note %}

+**Note:** The "Impact analysis" table is in beta, and is subject to change.

+{% endnote %}

+The impact analysis table has three tabs: "Repositories", "Advisories", and "SAST vulnerabilities":

+- The "Repositories" tab shows the top 10 repositories with the most open alerts as of the end of the chosen time period, ranked by the total number of open alerts.
+For each repository, the total number of open alerts is shown alongside a breakdown by severity.

+- The "Advisories" tab applies to {% data variables.product.prodname_dependabot %} alerts, and shows the top 10 CVE advisories as of the end of the chosen time period, ranked by the total number of open alerts.
+For each advisory, the total number of open alerts is shown alongside a severity rating.

+- The "SAST vulnerabilities" tab applies to {% data variables.product.prodname_code_scanning %} alerts, and shows the top 10 static application security testing (SAST) vulnerabilities, ranked by the total number of open alerts.
+For each vulnerability, the total number of open alerts is shown alongside a severity rating.

+{% else %}

 ### Impact analysis for repositories

 The impact analysis table shows the top 10 repositories with the most open alerts as of the end of the chosen time period, ranked by the total number of open alerts.
 For each repository, the total number of open alerts is shown alongside a breakdown by severity.

+{% endif %}